Skip to main content

 Whether you're walking or running, a treadmill is a great at-home workout device.

-There’s some variation in the bells and whistles, but all treadmills share many of the same features.
-They each have a deck (the platform upon which the belt rotates, which should be tough enough to withstand repeated running but soft enough for shock absorption), a belt (the part you run on, which rotates around the deck should have enough grip to ensure your feet don’t slip), and the console (the place where you control the machine’s speed and incline, and where it shows your distance, pace, and other metrics).
-If it’s a connected model, it will likely have a touchscreen that is used to display workout videos; if it’s not connected, it will likely use tactile buttons.
+The deck, the platform upon which the belt rotates, needs to be tough enough to withstand repeated running but soft enough for shock absorption.
+The belt—the part you run on and which rotates around the deck—should have enough grip to ensure your feet don’t slip.
+The console is the place where you control the machine’s speed and incline, and where distance, pace, and other metrics are displayed.

-You can also expect to designate a decent chunk of space in your home to one of these machines.
-Even if it folds up and has wheels, most are still too heavy and unwieldy to move significant distances or put into storage, and its footprint will be larger than that of something like a bike.
+Expect to designate a decent chunk of space in your home to a treadmill.
+Even if it folds up and has wheels, most are still too heavy and unwieldy to move significant distances or put into storage, and its footprint will be larger than that of something like a stationary bike.

 Sara Hendricks